StevenTammen/StevenTammen.github.io/pages/water-bottles.md

 - Wider is easier to load with ice cubes, smoothies, etc. (although funnels really make this not terribly important), easier to clean, and also more resistant to freezing solid if bottles are filled completely (which they usually won't be).
 However, wider is harder to drink from while walking, driving, or laying down.
 - Narrower is easier to drink out of when walking, driving, or laying down.
-- If you have an intelligently design lid you can get the advantages of both wide and narrow.
+- If you have an intelligently designed lid you can get the advantages of both wide and narrow.
 - Pros/Cons
    - <https://windmill12.com/2013/08/23/nalgene-bottles-narrow-or-wide-mouth/>
    - <https://www.reddit.com/r/PKA/comments/1zhvih/what_makes_nalgene_the_superior_water_bottle/>